Gift Planning Team

 Shalayne Davis, Gift Planning Specialist, received a degree in Business Management from Brigham Young University.
 She went on to earn her Juris Doctor from the University of Richmond and then practiced law in Virginia before joining Philanthropies in 2017.
 She is a member of the Virginia State Bar Association and has experience as the office manager for a small business, managing all aspects of the office from accounting to human resources and strategic planning.

-Jacob W. Dowse, Gift Planning Specialist, is a member of the Utah State Bar Association and Salt Lake Estate Planning Council.
+Jacob W. Dowse, Gift Planning Specialist, is a member of the Utah State Bar Association and Utah Valley and Salt Lake Estate Planning Councils.
 Jacob graduated from Brigham Young University with a BA degree in History and received his Juris Doctor from the University of Nebraska.
 Following law school, Jacob practiced at the law firm of Robinson, Seiler & Anderson, LC, where he represented businesses and individuals in a wide range of litigation matters including real property, contracts, business and commercial, banking, and construction law.
 Prior to joining Philanthropies in 2019, Jacob worked with the Real Estate Division of the Church of Jesus Christ of Latter-day Saints, where he managed Church real estate assets and worked closely with donors, donor liaisons, and gift planning specialists in overseeing real property donations to the Church.
 Jacob resides in Utah County with his wife and four children.

 Jerry L. Reynolds, Gift Planning Specialist, Compliance, earned his Baccalaureate degree in Accounting from Brigham Young University in 1977.
 He also earned his Juris Doctor from Brigham Young University’s Law School in 1980.
 He is a member of the Utah State Bar Association.
 Prior to joining Philanthropies, Jerry practiced law in Provo, Utah, with an emphasis in real estate law, banking law, commercial law, and wills, trusts, and estates.
 He has been with Philanthropies since 1999.